(This article last added to November 2010, quotes added at end December 2010)

 For a number of years I have had fun maintaining and adding to my list of famous people who are, or were, or perhaps were, or perhaps are, on the autistic spectrum.
 What an fascinating bunch of people!
 It is a list full of genius, brilliance, eccentricity and original vision.
 For a long time I've been aware that the enigmatic Syd Barrett of Pink Floyd fame has been identified by some as an autist, but till recently I hadn't realized how widespread this speculation has been.
 I was intrigued when I recently read his sister's description of Barrett's synaesthesia.
 I was excited when I found a different description of Barrett's synaesthesia in another publication, from a different source.
 I knew this could be an effect of drugs, but I also know that there is quite a lot of overlap between my list of famous autists and my other list of famous synaesthetes.

 To be honest, I hadn't been in a hurry to include Barrett in my list of famous autists, because his story is so often characterized as a sudden and tragic decline of a charming and extroverted young man into madness and a reclusive lifestyle, and autism just isn't like this.
 Autism and Asperger syndrome are not types of mental illness, they are more correctly categorized as disabilities that can have positive features, or valuable forms of human diversity.
 As far as I know, autistic spectrum conditions do not cause any sudden decline in sanity or functioning.
 These conditions are detectable from early childhood, probably having their origins before birth, and are highly genetically determined.
 The Syd Barrett story appeared to be a story about bad things that aren't autism.
-But, I was also aware that intelligent, talented young people who have AS can start out in life looking as though they have the world at their feet, then in their later years end up living as recluses who take a very dim view of human nature.

 I am aware that some other synaesthetes might be irritated to discover that Syd Barrett has been identified as a synesthete, for a number of reasons.
 Firstly, there are anecdotes (not many) in which synaesthesia has been misdiagnosed as psychosis or schizophrenia.
 This possibility is a thing that concerns many synaesthetes, and this is one reason why many synaesthetes will not mention or discuss their synaesthesia.
 One can imagine that a type of synesthesia such as coloured hearing or coloured music could be misunderstood as visual hallucination.
 So you can understand that some synaesthetes might be irritated to read that a famous person with the nickname "crazy diamond" experienced synaesthesia.
 Another reason why some synaesthetes might not be pleased to see Barrett identified as a synaesthete is that many of us are fed up with the joking about LSD and drugs that we often receive when we tell others about our sensory experiences.
 Synaesthetes are sometimes accused of being closet drug users by very rude and ignorant people.
 I have been unable to clarify whether any of Barrett's reported synaesthesia was experienced during periods in his life when he was known to have been not using LSD.
 His synaesthesia could have been nothing more notable than a drug side-effect, which would mean he was not necessarily a natural synaesthete born with an unusual brain.
 But considering Barrett's early creative talent, his many eccentricities and problems, I believe his brain must have been something exceptional.